Deployment

 is performed in the deploy_macos file.
 All MNE-CPP libraries are manually copied to the .app’s Contents/Frameworks

 folder.
-The resource and applications’ plugins folders are copied to the corresponding mne-cpp/bin/<app_name>.app/
+The resource and applications’ plugins folders are copied to the corresponding mne-cpp/out/Release/apps/<app_name>.app/

 folders.